-There are a number of study groups within the Society whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
+The Boronia and Allied Genera Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia), whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
 Members of all study groups are mainly keen amateurs with no formal horticultural or botanical knowledge, although a number of professionals in those fields also participate.
 The members' work is carried out in their own homes and gardens and in their own spare time.

 This group has been re-activated after a period in recess.
 The objectives of the group are to share information about the conditions necessary to grow particular species successfully.
 This will be done primarily through the bi-annual newsletter.

 Membership is available to members of an ANPSA-affiliated Regional Society.
 If you are not a member of a Regional Society, please refer to the ANPSA Membership Page for further information on joining.

 To join the Boronia and Allied Genera Study Group, please send a request using the following form (please note that all fields are mandatory* - you may edit the 'Message' field if necessary) :

 To join the Correa Study Group, please use the request form on the Correa Study Group's website.

 Bottom: Many people would not easily recognise Diplolaena grandiflora

 Photos: Brian Walters